sybernix/lang-exchange-lk/docs/thesis.md

 ![alt_text](images/image13.png "image_tooltip")

-The above image shows the sitemap of langexchange.lk.
+##### 3.2.1.4 Testing

 #### 3.1.2 Second Cycle

-The second cycle was focused on optimizing the features to suite the needs of a language learner well.
+The second cycle was focused on optimizing the features to suit the needs of a language learner well.
 The following features were implemented in this cycle